 In the certificate program, you will study servant and situational leadership models, coaching and counseling methods to improve performance, and strategies to positively affect organizational change.
 Upon completion of the certificate, you’ll be prepared to lead your organization more effectively, develop negotiation approaches, and understand how diversity influences organizational creativity and performance.

 Through a course schedule that can be completed 100% online, through in-person classes, or a combination of the two formats, you can complete your certificate in as little as 12 months, giving you a valuable credential to add to your resume as you advance your career.
-Options for scholarships and other financial aid help make your studies affordable —and all certificate courses can also be applied toward a degree, such as an MBA or master of management.
+Options for scholarships and other financial aid help make your studies affordable —and all certificate courses can also be applied toward a degree, such as an MBA or master of organizational leadership.

 With small class sizes and respected professional faculty who will help you achieve your goals, our certificate programs are one of the options that the School of Business and Nonprofit Management offers to students committed to becoming successful, ethical business leaders.